What we do

 We provide structured access to real-time reliable clinical data for the advancement of non-interventional studies at Roswell Park.
-Data is delivered in a HIPAA compliant manor and we ensure that all regulations and data safety standards are met to ensure our patient’s privacy.
+Data is delivered in a HIPAA-compliant manner and we ensure that all regulations and data safety standards are met to ensure our patient’s privacy.

 We offer the infrastructure and processes to establish and monitor data standards, quality, integration and distribution across Roswell Park.
 BRISR’s highly trained staff support translational, clinical, and basic science researchers by making Roswell Park research data persistently findable, accessible, interoperable, and reusable (FAIR) through the use of cutting-edge informatics technology and methods.
 We work to train and assist researchers in using current informatics tools available and continually research new tools that may benefit our customers.
 BRISR staff are also able to develop and implement custom tools and methods to streamline the collection, storage, processing and distribution of data to researchers.

 The BRISR team also works closely with Roswell Park biobanks to annotate biospecimens and facilitate the process for patient cohort identification and case selections.
 Our access to detailed clinical data can be paired with tissue samples from the Pathology Network Shared Resource or blood samples from the Data Bank and BioRepository (DBBR) Shared Resource while supporting the data needs for investigators working in preclinical subject research efforts.

 We provide the leadership and resources necessary to meet data management needs for each specific research project in a cost-effective manner.

 Services & fees

 The Biomedical Research Informatics Shared Resource (BRISR) currently provides the following biocuration and data management services to investigators:

 Clinical data requests